james-pre/deltablank/readme.md

-# DeltaBlank
+# Deltablank

-DeltaBlank is an engine designed for making 3D (and in the future, 2D) experiences.
+Deltablank is an engine designed for making 3D (and in the future, 2D) experiences.